jrpotter/notebook/notes/c23/types/pointers.md

 * an ICE with value `0` cast to type `void*`, or
 * the `nullptr` value.

 C allows arithmetic on pointers, where the computed value is scaled according to the size of the data type referenced by the pointer.
+All pointer differences have type `ptrdiff_t`, provided by the `<stddef.h>` header.

 %%ANKI
 Basic